Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 • Communicate clearly with other body systems, including the brain through the vagus nerve

 Inside the gut lives a complex ecosystem of bacteria known as the microbiome.
-This ecosystem works hand-in-hand with immune cells located in the gut-associated lymph tissue (GALT).
+This ecosystem works hand in hand with immune cells in the gut-associated lymph tissue (GALT).
 When the microbiome is diverse and supported, the immune system stays calm and regulated.

 When that balance is disrupted, immune reactions often escalate.